heart attack

 Role of Medication

 Taking medication can be a very effective way to prevent heart attacks.
-Statins are a type of drug that works by lowering the levels of cholesterol in your body.
+Statins are drugs that work by lowering cholesterol levels in the body.
 Five days a week of physical activity can help reduce blood pressure, heart disease, and cholesterol risk.
 Statins can help prevent this buildup and lower your risk of a heart attack by reducing cholesterol levels.

 Blood pressure medications can also be very helpful in preventing heart attacks.
 High blood pressure, also known as hypertension, can put a lot of strain on your heart and your blood vessels.
 Over time, this can cause damage that can increase your risk of heart disease and heart attacks.
 By taking medication to manage your blood pressure, you can reduce this strain and help prevent these problems from occurring.

 Aspirin is another medication that a doctor can prescribe to help prevent heart attacks.
-Aspirin works by reducing your blood’s ability to form clots.
-Because blood clots can stop your heart’s blood supply and cause a heart attack, they can be quite harmful.
+Aspirin works by reducing blood’s ability to form clots.
+Because blood clots can stop the heart’s blood supply and cause a heart attack, they can be pretty harmful.
 Aspirin can lessen the risk of blood clots and heart attacks.
 However, it’s important to note that aspirin is not suitable for everyone and should only be taken under the guidance of a doctor.

 Emergency Response